Fun Sea Turtle Facts For Kids | Kidadl

 Are they friendly?

-Sea turtles are not friendly, and they don't like interacting with humans and their own species.
+Sea turtles are not friendly, and they don't like interacting with humans and their species.
 They prefer living alone in their areas and rarely interact during mating season or with other marine animals.

 Would they make a good pet?

-Sea turtles are not good pets to be kept.
-Most importantly, it is illegal to keep sea turtles as pets in most countries.
-Even if you could keep one as a pet, they require a lot of caring according to their habitat, and not easy to handle a pet.
-The harbor salmonella is a bacteria that may be passed on to children from sea turtles.
+Even if you could keep one as a pet, they require a lot of caring according to their habitat and are not easy to handle a pet.
+Harbor salmonella is a bacteria that may be passed on to children from sea turtles.

 Did you know...